 But we might have planned a less ambitious itinerary.
 If you plan to put 20,000 miles on an RV the first year, a lot of problems will be shaken out, literally.
-We would have ideally bought the RV about six months in advance and taken many 500 mile trips from home with plenty of time for service in between.
+We would have ideally bought the RV about six to 12 months in advance and taken many 500 mile trips from home with plenty of time for service in between.
 But keep in mind you only have one year to address many issues under the bumper-to-bumper warranty on a new vehicle.
 After that, consider the peace of mind an extended warranty can bring.

 Keep on RV dreaming and we’ll see you in the warm places!